 The Junior Ranger Program is the go-to program for families to learn more about the Mountains National Park.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

 Pick up a booklet at any visitor center then complete the age-appropriate activities.
 Return for a souvenir badge and certificate.
-It is one of the top things to do with kids on a 3 day itinerary for Glacier National Park.
+This is one of the top things to do with kids on a 3-Day Itinerary for Glacier National Park.

 History of Glacier National Park